scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 - Users and developers require specific training (albeit less than for Mantid).
 - Risk of reaching a tipping point, at which a "big rewrite" is undertaken.

+### Unresolved problems and other subtleties

+There are a few unresolved issues in Scipp that are worth considering.
+Some of these are quite specific and this subsection can safely be skipped.

+- [#2813](https://github.com/scipp/scipp/issues/2813) can prevent garbage collection in rare cases.
+  While likely not common in practice, this hints at potential much wider issues if we chose to change `scipp.Variable` to support owning NumPy buffers.
+- [#2675](https://github.com/scipp/scipp/issues/2675) is the latest instance of periodically resurfacing considerations and discussions about "attributes" in Scipp.
+  Scipp's attributes are essentially "unaligned coordinate", cause some subtleties in `scipp.Dataset`, and adding Xarray- or NeXus-style `attr` dictionaries causes a name clash.
+- Hard-coded set of dtype combinations for all operation can causes surprises annoyance in practice.
+- Our mask handling is actually slow in some cases since masks or applied by making a copy before, e.g., a `sum` or `mean` operation.
+  Despite multi-threading we are thus barely faster single-threaded than `numpy.ma`.
+  This is easy to resolve, but may serve as an example of extra work due to bespoke solutions.

 ## Outside world

 A brief review of the "outside world" reveals that the high-level Scipp requirements or being pursued by other projects as well.